rameshganig/ML_Project_Premium_Prediction/README.md

 This project aims to build a Machine Learning model to predict insurance premium amounts based on historical data and relevant features.
 The model includes data preprocessing, feature engineering, and predictive modeling techniques for accurate predictions.

+here the Data is Split in to two category Yong and Rest, reson being the final model performance was afected by the yong <25 age when we built the model with over all data, so we analised that and concluded to split the data and process the data sepratly and built the individula models.

 ---

 ## ✨ Features